 User friendly cockpit

-Wide decks plus ample freeboard of 860mm gave the Kapten’s main cockpit work area with its non-skid and self-draining floor a feeling of spaciousness.
+Wide decks plus ample freeboard of 860mm gave the Waverider’s main cockpit work area with its non-skid and self-draining floor a feeling of spaciousness.
 The craft’s interior cockpit sides were lined with inbuilt flotation material – the 610 has a 3C survey rating – which finished high enough from the floor to allow a foot hold if onto a large fish.

 A wide off floor shelf at the transom offered ample room for out of the way battery and fuel filter installation while a bait station with rod holders was also a handy angling feature.
 Paired compartments in the transom could double as bait tanks or storage bins, as per owner’s requirements.
 Note that further rod holders aft are an option.